riley-v/4F90-Project/Implementations/CPU-Swamp/README.md

 ss.closeHistory(end_time);
 ```

+Finally, we need to create the time graph view.
+First, the overview for a CPU will be displayed.
+After that, each thread with a time on CPU per lifetime percentage under the threshold value will be displayed.
+This will happen for each CPU in the thread.
+All of this data comes from the state system created in the previous block of code.
 ```javascript
 //this block sets up the time graph provider for the time graph view by creating an entries list from the state system print("Creating time graph view...");